-- Plaid jumper no shorter than two inches above the knee - White uniform blouse (with Peter Pan collar) long or short sleeve or white turtleneck

-- Sweater: plain navy blue or IHM logo only or IHM sweatshirt - Socks: solid white or navy crew socks with no visible logos, or solid white or navy knee highs; all socks MUST be worn above the ankle - Tights: navy or white tights - Girls have the option of navy blue uniform slacks.
+- Plaid jumper no shorter than two inches above the knee - White uniform blouse (with Peter Pan collar) long or short sleeve or white turtleneck. - Sweater: plain navy blue or IHM logo only or IHM sweatshirt - Socks: solid white or navy crew socks, or solid white or navy knee highs; all socks MUST be worn above the ankle - Tights: navy or white tights - Girls have the option of navy blue uniform slacks.